Home Social Media tiktok shadow ban

 Whatever the specific activity may be, it’s time to put it to a stop if you want to remove a shadow ban on your account.
 Moreover, you should avoid engaging in similar behavior in the future so as to prevent further restrictions.

-4. Delete and reinstall the app
+4. Delete and Reinstall the App

 While removing the offending video will usually do the trick, you might even need to go a step further by removing and reinstalling the app.
 This will clear the cache and/or update the app to make it fully functioning again.
 In most cases, you’ll be able to start getting engagements on your videos again after this step.

-5. Wait it out
+5. Wait It Out

 Most TikTok shadow bans last for about two weeks (although some users report experiencing a ban for much longer).
 So if none of the options above work for you, then you might just need to wait it out until TikTok removes the shadow ban.
 This may also mean that your engagement will suffer for the next couple of weeks.
 However, it might be the only option you have left if the other steps don’t do the trick.